soveran/cuba/README.md

 the requirements.
 We recommend the use of tools like [dep][dep] and [gs][gs], but you can use similar tools like [gst][gst] or [bs][bs].

+The required gems for testing and development are listed in the `.gems` file.
+If you are using [dep][dep], you can create a gemset and run `dep install`.

 [dep]: http://cyx.github.io/dep/
 [gs]: http://soveran.github.io/gs/
 [gst]: https://github.com/tonchis/gst